-5(k)Modern Slavery
+5(I)Modern Slavery and the National Referral Mechanism

 The Modern Slavery Act 2015 places a new statutory duty on public authorities, including colleges, to notify the National Crime Agency (NCA) (section 52 of the Act) on observing signs or receiving intelligence relating to modern slavery.
 The public authority (including colleges) bears this obligation where it has 'reasonable grounds to believe that a person may be a victim of modern slavery or human trafficking'.
 Staff need to be aware of this duty and inform the DSL should they suspect or receive information that either parents or their children may be victims of modern slavery.
 The DSL will then contact the NCA.